 - Step 4: Open your account.
 Now that you know how much you want to invest and you’ve decided on a company to invest with, open your account with them.
 Once your account is open, put in an order to buy mutual funds.

 - Step 5: Check-in.
 You can check in and track your returns at any time and you should so you stay knowledgeable about your investment portfolio.

-Ideally, you make money from a mutual fund through your investment returns.
-So, if you bought one share of your mutual fund for $50, but a year later a share of the mutual fund is now worth $100, you’ve doubled your money.
+Ideally, you make money from mutual funds through your investment returns.
+So, if you bought one share of your mutual fund for $50, but a year later it’s now worth $100, you’ve doubled your money.
 You can then sell that share and pocket the profit, keeping in mind you’ll likely have to pay taxes on that profit.

 While you’re researching mutual funds, you might come across a term called an ETF or an exchange-traded fund.
 ETFs are very similar to mutual funds in that they are a fund made up of many different investments.

 The difference is that you can trade ETFs like stocks, which means you will often pay a fee to buy and sell them.
 However, ETFs often have lower fees and expenses than mutual funds.
 Additionally, only a few ETFs are actively managed like mutual funds.